Some notes on experience from Dave's prior years and activities outside of DDS, in which he was the sole or primary Designer/Developer.

 This list was constructed from: Memory, some Notes, and Scanning my Archived files.
 It is quite likely incomplete, and in no particular order.

-Designed and implemented a number of development tools and utility programs for UNIX and DOS/Windows based host computer systems, including a complete 'C' compilers, various interpreters, cross assemblers, disassemblers, MCU simulators, download tools, file system and directory maintenance utilities, text processing tools, and many others.
-Many of these tools were the basis for DDS (Dunfield Development Systems) current line of embedded systems development tools.
+Designed and implemented a number of development tools and utility programs for UNIX and DOS/Windows based host computer systems, including a line of 'C' compilers, various interpreters and "scripting" languages, cross assemblers, disassemblers, MCU simulators, download tools, file system and directory maintenance tools, text processing tools, and many others.
+Many of these tools are the basis for DDS (Dunfield Development Systems) current line of embedded systems development tools.

-Development of general and specific purpose disk operating systems for several microprocessors, including the Motorola 68xx and Intel 8080 and 80x86 series.
+Development of general and specific purpose disk operating systems for several microprocessors, including the Motorola 68xx, Intel 8080 + 80x86 series, ARM and more.
 Included with these systems are numerous application programs such as editors, assemblers, languages (APL, BASIC, C, FORTH), document formatters, communications and other utility programs.
 One such system was used as the basis for an "Automatic Feature Exerciser" developed for a major telecom company who uses it to verify the feature content of each new release of the software for it's line of large office PABXs.
 This included a multi-tasking FORTH system, with a comprehensive user interface, and a large variety of test software (test cases) which could be scheduled and loaded in specific test scenarios.